Approximating inverse cumulative distribution functions to produce approximate random variables: Approximate Gaussian random variables

-As $ \tilde{Z}_k^{L^1} $ is an upper bound for these choices, it will suffice to show that this satisfies conditions~(\ref{con:symmetry}--\ref{con:bounded_asymptotic_growth}).
-Continuing with $ \tilde{Z} \equiv \tilde{Z}_k^{L^1}$, it is immediately clear that conditions~(\ref{con:symmetry}) and (\ref{con:intermediate_values}) satisfied, so we only need to show condition~(\ref{con:bounded_asymptotic_growth}) is met.
-The lower bound in condition~(\ref{con:bounded_asymptotic_growth}) is immediately satisfied, so to show the upper bound is too, we consider the difference between the smallest value in the final $ I_K $ interval, namely $ z_K $, and the interpolation value $ Q_K $ where $ Q_K = \mathbb{E}(Z \mid \Phi(z) \in I_K) $.
-Inspecting the difference we obtain
+It is immediately clear that all three choices satisfy condition~\ref{con:intermediate_values}) and the lower bound in \ref{con:bounded_asymptotic_growth}).
+As $ \widetilde{Z}_k^\mathrm{E} $ is an upper bound for the other two choices, it will suffice to show that this satisfies the upper bound in \ref{con:bounded_asymptotic_growth}).
+Inspecting the difference between the smallest value in the final $ I_K $ interval, namely $ z_K $, and the average value $ Q_K = \mathbb{E}(Z \mid \Phi(z) \in I_K) $, we obtain